training-mode/ruby/intro/04_data_structures/README.md

 puts book["page_count"] # 251
 ```

-The syntax for accessing a value stored in a hash is given by ```hash_name["key"]```.
-For every key in a hash, there is a corresponding value.
-If a value doesn't already exist for a given key, a hash will return ```nil```.
+The syntax for accessing a value stored in a Hash is given by ```hash_name["key"]```.
+For every key in a Hash, there is a corresponding value.
+If a value doesn't already exist for a given key, a Hash will return ```nil```.

 ```ruby
 puts book["publish_date"]   # nil
 ```

-Similar to arrays, hashes can be created with an alternate syntax:
+Similar to Arrays, Hashes can be created with an alternate syntax:

 ```ruby
 high_scores = Hash.new              # No default value specified